 Your blog strategy can do a lot of things:

-But first your blog needs to perform well on search, because 93% of all online experiences begin with a search bar.
+However, your blog needs to first perform well on search because 68% of all online experiences begin with a search bar.

 Mix and Match Content Mediums